LIMITED ENROLLMENT - ON CAMPUS PROGRAM WITH SELECT COURSES AVAILABLE ONLINE

 Working in industrial automation provides a high-paying career and exciting opportunities for employment throughout the world.
 The need for trained automation technicians continues to increase as manufacturing moves toward industry 4.0 standards.

 Credits from this program may stack into BSC's Bachelor of Applied Science (BAS) degree in Automation Management*, offered entirely online.
 This bachelor's degree will upskill individuals with supervisory proficiencies essential in managing industrial manufacturing, production, automation, food and beverage, and logistics and distribution facilities.

-* Enrollment into this program will open for applications starting Spring 2022, pending Higher Learning Commission final approval.
+* Enrollment into the BAS in Automation Management program will open for applications starting Spring 2022.

 701-224-5651 • 800-852-5685